ANL-CESAR/XSBench/README.txt

    flag) in order to wash out the initialization phase of the code.

 -> MPI enables MPI support in the code.

--> The PAPI flag is explained below.

--> VEC_INFO enables some additional information regarding the success or failure of the compiler's use of vectorization techniques during compilation.

--> VERIFY enables a verification mode, the details of which are explained below.

--> Binary dump mode writes a binary file containing a randomized data set of cross sections.
-This can be used in tandem with the binary read mode to skip generation of cross section data every time the program is run.
-   Note that if you create the grid when specifying the -G flag as "nuclide", data for the unionized energy grid will not be written, and therefore any subsequent runs using that file in binary read mode must also use the -G nuclide option.
-Files generated for the unionized grid can also be used when running in the nuclide grid mode.

--> Binary read mode reads the binary file created by the binary dump mode as a (usually) much faster substitution for randomly generating XS data on-the-fly.
-This mode is particularly useful if running on simulators where walltime minimization is extremely critical for logistical reasons.

 ==============================================================================
 MPI Support